 This public open space, registered as a children's play area and recreation ground, is owned by St Stephen Parish Council and located in the Green Belt.
-At the southern end of the site the proposed for development in Orchard Drive is also currently within the Green Belt (see Section 10 Site Allocations).
-The play area, an essential recreation space with well-used and inspected facilities for children under 14, must be retained as a protected green space when the land surrounding it is taken out of the Green Belt to facilitate the proposed development in Orchard Drive.
+The play area, an essential recreation space with well-used and inspected facilities for children under 14.
 The entire play area and recreation ground should, therefore, be designated as a Local Green Space as it fulfils all the required conditions.